StrongRay/StrongRay.github.io/index.md

 ![Training](/assets/images/TRAIN.jpg)

 Training did not take TOO long.
 And while this initial accuracy is not perfect, I think as an initial step and as a process, this looks promising.
 I will then try generating a tflite version of the weights file for imbedding into FLUTTER (Andriod/IOS)  This step will be most challenging.
+Here's the processed video

+{% include youtubePlayer.html id=page.youtubeId2 %}

+The next move to generate TF Lite records is challenging as Tensorflow 2.0 BETA have not fully migrated the tools to convert the weights to TFLite.
+Hence, instead of spending time to delve into moving back to TF1.14, I decided to show my next toy - The NVIDIA JETSON NANO DEVELOPER KIT - much like a PI but with GPUs =) And not like Intel Movidus which sticks out like a sorethumb =)

-### Stay Tuned for my next updates
+### Stay Tuned for my next updates on JETSON NANO

 ![Octocat](https://github.githubassets.com/images/icons/emoji/octocat.png)